We are a Teaching for Mastery School

 Daily Fluency Sessions:

 All our lessons are rooted in practical equipment.
 We believe that this approach unlocks the understanding of the maths.
 As children grow in confidence, the equipment is replaced with visual representations such as bar models, part part wholes or place value grids.
-We ensure that these representations are consistent throughout school by using the Ready to Progress Criteria resources from NCETM.
+We ensure that these representations are consistent throughout school by using the Ready to Progress Criteria resources from NCETM and the Spines.
+This consistency gives our children a place to hang their thinking from, encouraging reasoning and unlocking problem solving.

 Impact of our approach to mathematics is regularly and carefully monitored.
 Assessments are conducted at the end of every small step block and exam analysis is used to inform future planning.
 Termly assessments are focussed and test what the children have been learning that term, not end of year expectations.
 This allows teachers again to accurately future plan for the needs of their children.